JosephPecoraro/rr/README.txt

   special note:
     When using bash, if you want backslashes in the replace portion make sure to use the multiple argument usage with single quotes for the replacement.

+  example usage:
+    Replace all a's with e's
+    rr s/a/e/ file
+    rr a e file

+    Doubles the last character on each line and doubles the newline. rr "(.)\n" "\1\1\n\n" file

 == SYNOPSIS: